EigenDev/simbi/README.md

 3)  If `meson` detected `hip` or `cuda`, the install script will install both the cpu and gpu extensions into your system site-packages or `--user` site-packages depending on privileges.
+## Important (!)

-<strong style="color:orange">IMPORTANT: When compiling on a GPU, you must provide your GPU's respective architecture identifier.
+<strong style="color:orange">When compiling on a GPU, you must provide your GPU's respective architecture identifier.
 That is to say, if I am compiling on an NVIDIA V100 device with compute capability 7.0, I would build with:
 ```bash